 Revisely is an online tool for assessing written assignments.
-The programme facilitates the entire process; Posting the assignment, checking for plagiarism, providing feedback, and monitoring the submissions and review process.
+The programme facilitates the entire process; Posting the assignment, checking for plagiarism through Urkund (only for the REBO faculty), providing feedback, and monitoring the submissions and review process.
 Revisely can also be used for the submission of group efforts.

 - Giving feedback and grading online